 4. Don’t use the flash.
 The bright light is annoying, and the harsh light makes everybody look worse.
 Try to position your subjects in natural light near a window or take them outdoors if possible.
 As photographer, you should position yourself with your back to the light source, and have your subjects facing it.
 And don’t be afraid to use the zoom on your camera!

 5. Be sensitive to what’s in the background.
 If they’re in a hospital or skilled nursing facility, the machines and tubes surrounding their bed can be eliminated by zooming in on the person’s face (see #4 above).

-6. Take lots and lots of shots – especially now that we live in a digital world and don’t have to pay for printing them all!
-The article suggests a photo shoot shouldn’t last longer than 10 minutes, unless your Golden Oldie is busy chatting with people and forgets that you’re there shooting away!
+6. Take lots and lots of shots — especially now that we live in a digital world!
+The Times article suggests a photo shoot shouldn’t last longer than 10 minutes, unless your loved one is busy chatting with people and forgets that you’re there.
 If so, keep going.
-I love candids!
+Candids are often the best.